awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 Because this is a client-side library, we MUST give it to the customer.

-In the case of any decryption failure, the operation MUST zero out any avilable but unreleaed plaintext.
+In the case of any decryption failure, the operation MUST zero out any available but unreleaed plaintext.
 The customer MUST understand that all released plaintext is unverified until the operation completes and succeeds.
 The customer MUST discard any released plaintext if the operation fails, and MUST roll back